SoumilMalik24/40-Days-DL-MLOps/README.md

 - Implemented a custom attention layer on top of a Bidirectional LSTM.
 - Observed significant improvement over plain RNN/LSTM models.
 - Achieved ~90–91% accuracy on the IMDB dataset.

+## Day 21 - Transformer From Scratch

+- Learned the full architecture of a Transformer Encoder.
+- Implemented positional encoding, multi-head attention, and feed-forward networks manually.
+- Built a mini Transformer for IMDB sentiment analysis.
+- Achieved ~87–89% accuracy without pretraining.
+- Prepared foundation for Day 22 (BERT using Hugging Face).